Southern Baptists refuse to take back megachurch because it has women pastors

 Messengers also addressed sexual abuse issues on Wednesday, including upholding the expulsion of Freedom Baptist Church in Florida over its alleged mishandling of a sexual misconduct allegation.

-They also voted overwhelmingly to give a task force in charge of implementing abuse reforms more time to work.
-The task force launched last year at the direction of the 2022 annual convention in Anaheim.
+They also voted to give a task force in charge of implementing abuse reforms more time to work.
+The task force launched last year.

 Marshall Blalock, pastor of First Baptist Church in Charleston, South Carolina, who leads the task force, announced the creation of a new website, which contains the messenger-mandated database of pastors and church workers credibly accused of sex abuse as well as resources for congregations.
 He said this tracking is necessary because sexual abuse is underreported.